Venkata-Sravan-Telu/assignment-Telu/README.md

 |Hyderabad | Charminar      |   1 day        |
 |Chennai   |  Beach         |   2 days      |
 |Jaipur    |    Forts       |   3 days      |

+---

+## Quote

+> You must be the change you wish to see in the world *Mahatma Gandhi*

+> Strive not to be a success, but rather to be of value *Albert Einstein*